pablodecm/phd_thesis/src/102_chapter_2.md

 mitigate the effect of pile-up interactions in reconstruction by removing the contributions from particles linked to pileup vertices.

-Regarding the calorimeter detector readouts, the first step comprises the clustering low-level deposits in each sub-detector, so has to identify the energy remnants left by each individual particle.
+Regarding the calorimeter detector readouts, the initial step comprises the clustering low-level deposits in each sub-detector, so has to identify the energy remnants left by each individual particle.
 The clustering procedure starts by finding the calorimeter cells where the amount of deposited energy